tungv/listing-page/README.md

 ## Deploy demo

-- The web demo version is deployed at: https://loving-montalcini-b2e5b4.netlify.app/?id=5f7fe5a58623d3002464e976 (the id is the post id you would like to view)
+- The web demo version is deployed at:

 ## Build Setup